curl/curl/docs/libcurl/opts/CURLOPT_IGNORE_CONTENT_LENGTH.md

 }
 ~~~

+# HISTORY

+Support for FTP added in 7.46.0.

 # NOTES

-Support for FTP added in 7.46.0.
-This option is not working for HTTP when
-libcurl is built to use the hyper backend.
+This option is not working for HTTP when libcurl is built to use the hyper
+backend.

 # RETURN VALUE